 Building: Park 35

 The first of three Amazon transactions to make the list of the largest industrial deals signed in 2020.
-Amazon also signed a renewal this year for 111,300 sf at Northtech Business Center, which didn’t make this list.
+Amazon also signed a renewal this year for 111,300 square feet at Northtech Business Center, which didn’t make this list.

 The facility is expected to create hundreds of jobs.